awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control evaluates AWS Application Load Balancers \(ALB\) to ensure they are configured to drop invalid HTTP headers\.
+This control evaluates AWS Application Load Balancers to ensure they are configured to drop invalid HTTP headers\.
 The control fails if the value of `routing.http.drop_invalid_header_fields.enabled` is set to `false`\.

-By default, ALBs are not configured to drop invalid HTTP header values\.
+By default, Application Load Balancers are not configured to drop invalid HTTP header values\.
 Removing these header values prevents HTTP desync attacks\.

 **Note**
 This control is not supported in the following Regions: